vihugoos/eSports-duo-server/README.md

    npm run dev
    ```

-* To view the database feedback table in an easy and intuitive way, just use Prisma Studio. <br/>
+* To view the database in an easy and intuitive way, just use Prisma Studio. <br/>
   <strong>Obs:</strong> <i> You can create some games manually to view in the app. </i>
   ```
   npx prisma studio